 Podcasts

-Check out all our podcasts on-demand for insights from experts in B2B sales and marketing
+Check out all our podcasts on-demand for insights from experts in B2B sales and marketing.

 In this episode, Andy Laws, Sales Development Leader at Databricks and Founder of Rev Rocket, joins host Martin from Lead Forensics to challenge some of the biggest assumptions in sales development right now.
 From scaling the BDR function at Braze through to IPO, Andy's seen what works at speed and what quietly breaks teams when no one's paying attention.
 He shares the one structural mistake he sees companies making with their SDR comp plans, why the rush to replace reps with AI is backfiring for a lot of orgs, and a surprisingly simple signal most reps are completely overlooking when deciding who to reach out to.
 We also get into what Andy's professional cricket career taught him about performing under pressure, and the single piece of advice he wishes someone had given him on day one as an SDR.
 If you're building pipeline or leading a team that does, this one's worth your time.